theodox/mGui/readme.md

 # Key parts

+## mGui.gui: object oriented gui classes

+The main tool in the library is a complete wrapper set for for all of the widgets in the Maya GUI library in the module **mGui.gui**.
+These wrapper classes are assembled using a special metaclass which allows you to get and set their properties with traditional dot notation, rather than Maya's cumbersome command-based syntax.
+Layouts, windows and menus are treated as context managers,  allowing you to write neatly nested layouts and keep your logical structure separate from the visual details.
+The layouts also 'know' the names of their children, so that you can access controls directly through the hierarchy of your layout: in the example above, you can acces the 'close' button as

+    example_window.main.buttons.refresh

+without doing any manual management of variables.

-## Wrappers and Properties
+## Styles

-mGui.core defines two key classes: Control and Layout.
-These are the abstract bases for all of the widgets in the Maya GUI library.
-These classes are assembled using a special metaclass and property descriptors defined in mGui.properties.
-Together, these allow for property-style access to the GUI widgets, both for layout and value purposes.
+To make it easier to manage the visual look of your layouts -- and more importantly, to keep the visuals separated cleanly from the logical structure of the code -- **mgui.Styles** creates style dictionaries which work very much like CSS styles in web design.
+Styles can be targeted at individual controls or entire classes of controls; they can be inherited and overridden for maximal flexibility.

 ## Bindings

-A lot of repetitive GUI coding is simply about shuffling little bits of data around - set the name of a button to match the selected item, or change the color of a field based on what is selected and so on.
-In order to simplify this we provide  _bindings_ - classes for getting information from one place and putting it somewhere else.
-The
+A lot of repetitive GUI coding is simply about shuffling little bits of data around - setting the name of a button to match that of the selected item, changing the color of a field based on the state of a checkbox, and so on.

+In order to simplify this process, **mGui.bindings** defines  _Bindings_ - classes which can get information from one place and putting it somewhere else in a structured way.
+Bindings can be created declaratively, rather than requiring you to manually manage the relationships.
+Thus

+     Text('example').bind.label < bind() < 'pCube1.tx'

+ will set the label of a text widget to the X-transform of pCube1, while

+     CheckBox('vis').bind.value > bind() > 'pCube1.visibility'

+ will tie the visibility of the cube to the state of the checkbox.

+## Events

+Maya GUI widgets can fire callbacks, but they have several important limitations.
+In particular, vanilla Maya callbacks don't retain any knowledge of the widget which sent them, which obliges you to write complex code to track callbacks to their sources and understand their context.

+**mGui.Events** introduces event delegates - classes which catch maya gui callbacks when they fire and add useful information about the widget which raised the callback.
+These events can be forwarded to multiple handlers, so that a single button press can move an object in your scene, highlight a button, and print a message in the help line using 3 simple functions rather than one big monster with lots of unrelated moving parts.